 Proper positioning and planning of the facility shall be assessed by superimposing the spatial location on other maps such as road, rail, water supply, residences, community services, etc.

-7. BAT/BEP
+7. BAT/BEP (State of the Art Technology)

-[Evidence should be provided by the applicant to ascertain that the technology in use is the best available to date, and also the process being utilized is best and environmentally friendly.]
+[Evidence should be provided by the applicant to ascertain that the technology in use is the best available to date, and also the process being utilized is best and environmentally friendly.]Note: not part of the permitting process

 8. Occupational Health and Safety Requirements: